 In 2000, Congress enacted the Secure Rural Schools & Community Self-Determination Act (SRS) to provide funding for rural counties and school districts to replace revenue from dwindling forest receipts due to a national decline in timber harvesting.
 When first enacted, SRS provided nearly $60 million annually to California’s forested counties, with half of the funding allocated to school districts, and half of the funding allocated to counties for county roads.
 SRS initially expired in 2006, and has been reauthorized multiple times since first enacted.
 Each reauthorization has included program funding reductions.

-In October 1976, Congress enacted the Federal Payment in Lieu of Taxes Act (PILT) to provide federal payments to local governments to help offset losses in property tax revenues due to nontaxable federal lands within local governments' boundaries.
+In October 1976, Congress enacted the Federal Payments in Lieu of Taxes (PILT) Act to provide federal payments to local governments to help offset losses in property tax revenues due to nontaxable federal lands within local governments' boundaries.
 Counties containing National Forests, National Parks, lands administered by the Bureau of Land Management, lands dedicated to the use of federal water, National Wildlife Reserves, and inactive or semi-active Army installations are eligible for Federal PILT payments.
 Federal PILT helps local governments provide firefighting and police protection, construction of public schools and roads, and search and rescue operations.